Transform Drinks Into Semi-Solid Juice Balls That Pop in Your Mouth

 - Stir the bowl using a clean spoon until the calcium chloride has completely dissolved.

-- Place a small piece of plastic wrap on a sheet of graph paper (for measuring the balls' diameters).
+- Place a small piece of plastic wrap on a sheet of graph paper (for measuring the balls' diameters or longest dimensions).
 Make sure the plastic wrap is smooth, without any big wrinkles.
-Make sure the graph paper you prepared in step 1.a. (for measuring the balls' heights) is nearby.
+Make sure the graph paper you prepared in step 1.a. (for measuring the balls' shortest dimensions or heights) is nearby.

 - Now make the sodium alginate solution with the first food you want to test.
+Try using liquids or foods with a low calcium content.
+Too much calcium interferes with the spherification process.
 We recommend starting with a soda (such as Coca-Cola).

 - In the cup part of a blender, add 1/2 C of the cold food.